-Zirin discusses how sports have become an “athletic-industrial complex,” Pat Tillman, Hurricane Katrina, the legacy of Roberto Clemente, Mumia Abu-Jamal and his new book "Welcome to the Terrordome.”
+Zirin discusses how sports have become an “athletic-industrial complex,” Pat Tillman, Hurricane Katrina, the legacy of Roberto Clemente, Mumia Abu-Jamal and his new book, “Welcome to the Terrordome.”

-DAVID ZIRIN: Great to be here, Amy.
+DAVE ZIRIN: Great to be here, Amy.

 AMY GOODMAN: Why did you call it Welcome to the Terrordome?

-DAVID ZIRIN: Wow, I mean I called it Welcome to the Terrordome because I was sitting there with the rest of the country in 2005 seeing the most gruesome possible collision of sports and politics, seeing 20 to 30,000 of New Orleans’ poorest residents herded into the Louisiana Superdome, in conditions that I thoughtJesse Jackson quite correctly likened to the hull of a slave ship, and seeing a New Orleans that did not have enough money for emergency shelter, that did not have enough money to even keep the levees upright, but did have enough money over the course of three decades to keep running the largest domed structure in the Western Hemisphere was something beyond compare.
-And when you consider that the folks herded into the Superdome never could have afforded a ticket, it just occurred to me that sports really is not sports anymore.
-It’s become an athletic industrial complex, that whether we love or hate sports, negatively impacts all of our lives.
+DAVE ZIRIN: Wow, I mean, I called it Welcome to the Terrordome because I was sitting there with the rest of the country in 2005 seeing the most gruesome possible collision of sports and politics, seeing 20,000 to 30,000 of New Orleans’ poorest residents herded into the Louisiana Superdome in conditions that I thought Jesse Jackson quite correctly likened to the hull of a slave ship.
+And seeing a New Orleans that didn’t have enough money for emergency shelter, that didn’t have enough money to even keep the levees upright, but did have enough money over the course of three decades to keep running the largest domed structure in the Western Hemisphere, was something just beyond compare.
+And when you consider that the folks herded in the Superdome never could have afforded a ticket, it just occurred to me that sports really isn’t sports anymore.
+It’s become an athletic-industrial complex that, whether we love or hate sports, negatively impacts all of our lives.

 AMY GOODMAN: —where his family spoke, his brother spoke, his mother spoke.
-Now that case is being investigated, that his family was lied to after he was killed in Afghanistan.
-Tell us more.
+Now that case being investigated, that his family was lied to after—

 AMY GOODMAN: In your book, Welcome to the Terrordome, you take on many issues.
-Among them, well the first chapter, for example, is “Relearning Roberto Clemente".
+Among them—well, the first chapter, for example, is “Relearning Roberto Clemente.”
 Explain.

 But the thing that makes Roberto Clemente important for today was that he was a person who believed very much in the question of social justice and social democracy.
-He was also somebody who was greatly influenced by the Black freedom struggle in this country by having to play in a segregated minor league system very drenched in the worst crimes of Jim Crow.
-In today’s day, when you have this immigration debate percolating around the country, and so many divisions in this country, particularly among communities of color, the memory of Roberto Clemente, a person who counted among his heroes Martin Luther King Jr, a person who stood in solidarity with his African-American teammates, is a memory that I think serves us well today.
+And he was also somebody who was greatly influenced by the black freedom struggle in this country, by having to play in a segregated minor league system very drenched in the worst crimes of Jim Crow.
+And in today’s day, when you have this immigration debate percolating around the country and so many divisions in this country, particularly among communities of color, the memory of Roberto Clemente, a person who counted among his heroes Martin Luther King Jr., a person who stood in solidarity with his African-American teammates, is a memory that I think serves us well today.

 AMY GOODMAN: The NBA and the two souls of hip-hop?